If you have never tried vegan mince pies before, you are in for a real treat!

 Now it is time to make the top of the pie!
 You can cut out circles or you can use a cookie cutter to cut out shapes such as stars and more.

-Place the star top on the bottom and connect by pressing your fingers together around the edges and crimping.
+That being said, if you do want to go the fancier route, place the star top on the bottom and connect by pressing your fingers together around the edges and crimping.
 You want to ensure that the stars are connected to the edges and lying flat.

 Now, brush the top with a little aquafaba and a little non-dairy milk so it browns beautifully in the oven!